sbgisen/audio_common/README.md

 For user documentation, please refer to the [ROS Wiki page for audio\_common](http://wiki.ros.org/audio_common)

+Packages in this stack:

+audio_capture: Provides code to capture audio from a microphone and transport it to a destination for playback.

+audio_play: Receives audio messages from an audio_capture node.
+Outputs the messages to the local speakers.

+audio_common_msgs: Message definitions for audio transport.

+sound_play: A package to play sound files and synthesize speech.

 # Support

 Please ask support questions on [ROS Answers](http://answers.ros.org/questions/).